-Pat Scalabrini will be his third season as Capitales manager.
+Pat Scalabrini is in his fourth season as Capitales manager.
 He guided Quebec to its third straight Can-Am League Championship last season and fourth in seven years.

 Scalabrini, a native of Sherbrooke, Quebec, played professional baseball for nine years.
 In the 2008-2009 seasons, he was also player-coach of the Capitales.
 He was originally signed by Quebec in 2001, and he has also played in Winnipeg, St. Paul, and in the Baltimore Orioles organization in Delmarva and Frederick.